The Double Standard: Children in Dog Parks vs. Dogs Out of Kids’ Parks

 Unleashed: A Comparison of Control in Children and Dogs

-My dog trainer once noticed a dog off-leash (just outside the off-leash park) and commented that when a dog is off-leash, the parent does not have control of the dog no matter how well trained.
-I agree for the most part but I also observe how kids are also not under control when not leashed or kept close.
-Both children and dogs tend to run all over the place which can potentially create a vulnerable, unsafe, and scary situation.
+My dog trainer once noticed a dog off-leash (just outside the off-leash park) and commented that when a dog is off-leash, the parent does not have control of the dog, no matter how well trained.
+I agree for the most part, but I also observe how kids are also not under control when not leashed or kept close.
+Both children and dogs tend to run all over the place, which can potentially create a vulnerable, unsafe, and scary situation.
 Particularly if it is in a public environment.

 A Matter of Respect: Examining Issues of Interaction Between Children and Dogs